rmsander/RSS-deep-learning-challenge/README.md

 - The TA car mode is being hardcoded.
 If needed, set `self.TA = True` in `controller.py`.
 - If you want to record a rosbag for video, run `rosbag record /labeled_image/compressed`.
 Play it by `rosbag play your-bag-file.bag`.
 There's some delay when subscribing to the compressed topic, so the vision and obj nodes subscribe to the non-compressed one instead.
 It's probably best to just live screen recording if possible.
 - Fix the repo?
 Somehow the `.git` directory in `deep_learning` gets corrupted.
 You can't just delete the current folder because there are YOLO model weights (ignored by `.gitignore`).
 Maybe search in google/stackoverflow.
 Git clone new one, then replace the new's `.git` with the old corrupt `.git`?

+## Credits and Acknowledgements
+This project would not have been possible without my wonderful team members: James Pruegsanusanak, Jordan Docter, Mahi Elango, and Bhavik Nagda.
+I would also like to thank the Robotics: Science and Systems staff for their support, mentorship, and guidance throughout this project.